 Educated at the University of Glasgow in Scotland, Kellough was awarded a PhD in Sonic Arts in 2015, researching immersive sound-worlds, spatial aesthetics and the interactions between sonically and visually articulated spaces.
 Her work includes compositions, multichannel installations, film soundtracks, and ambisonic field recording, inhabiting the boundaries between music and sound design.

-She has exhibited and performed internationally including at Ekko Festival, Norway; Gallery of Russian Art and Design, UK; Touch Conference, U.S.A; Borealis Festival, Norway; Jardins Efemeros, Portugal; The Global Composition, Germany; Symposium on Acoustic Ecology, UK; Sound Thought, UK; and in 2015 she joined the Touch Mentorship Programme.
+She has exhibited and performed internationally including at Driftworks/Desert X, Palm Springs, U.S.A.; Ekko Festival, Bergen, Norway; Gallery of Russian Art and Design, London, UK; Touch Conference, U.S.A; Borealis Festival, Norway; Resonant Forms, U.S.A.; Jardins Efemeros, Portugal; The Global Composition, Germany; Symposium on Acoustic Ecology, UK; Sound Thought, UK; and in 2015 she joined the Touch Mentorship Programme.